Find Grad Schools

 Coordination: Adjusting actions in relation to others’ actions.

 In 2016, there was an estimated number of 348,800 jobs in the United States for Real Estate Sales Agent.
 New jobs are being produced at a rate of 5.8% which is above the national average.
 The Bureau of Labor Statistics predicts 20,200 new jobs for Real Estate Sales Agent by 2026.
-The BLS estimates 34,400 yearly job openings in this field.
+There will be an estimated 34,400 positions for Real Estate Sales Agent per year.

 undefined